rsnemmen/nmmn/README.md

 # Installation

-The command line script can be installed via
+You have two options to install the module.

+1. Install the module on the system’s python library path:

     python setup.py install

+2. Install the package with a symlink, so that changes to the source files will be immediately available:

+    python setup.py develop

+This last method is preferred to sync with changes in the repo.
 You may need to run the last command with `sudo`.

-Install the package with a symlink, so that changes to the source files will be immediately available:

-    python setup.py develop

 # TODO